jplu/stanfordNLPRESTAPI/README.md

 ## Used Models

-This application contains by default all the English models provided by Stanford CoreNLP team.
+This application contains by default all the models provided by Stanford CoreNLP team.
 In case you want to add models you will have to download and put them in the *models* folder.
 You can also download the jar files provided by Stanford with models for other languages.
 To use them you will have to include them in the CLASSPATH.
 We provide two models:

 * OKE2015 [1]: NER model trained with the OKE2015 challenge training dataset.
 * OKE2016 [2]: NER model trained with the OKE2016 challenge training dataset.